Gooseheaded/WireGuardian/readme.md

 This script is *stupid simple* and not robust whatsoever.
 CIDRs are not validated, the private key is stored plainly in `wireguardian.ini`, the fake 'DHCP' does not wrap around 255, etc.

-As the 'server', you just need to run `wireguardian.py server` on a terminal (read below, 'Usage').
+As the 'server', you just need to run `wireguardian.py init` on a terminal (read below, 'Usage').
 Only you need to run WireGuardian.

 For your 'clients', a flask webserver is included, so they can interact with WireGuardian through a browser.
 Peers do not need to run WireGuardian.